maayanktyagi/GettingAndCleaningDataProject/README.md

 # Getting and Cleaning Data Project
   This repository contains the final course project for the course Getting and Cleaning Data.

-  The dataset used for this project is available at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+  The dataset used for this project is available at this [weblink](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+  The original full description of the dataset can be found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

   The project directory contains the following files-

 #### CodeBook.md
-   describes the variables, the data, and any transformations performed to clean up the data.
+   describes the variables along with their descriptions, the data, and any transformations performed to clean up the data.
 #### run_analysis.R -

 The r script run_analysis.R completes the following tasks.